apple/foundationdb/documentation/sphinx/source/backups.rst

   Use FILE as a :ref:`Blob Credential File<blob-credential-files>`.
 Can be used multiple times.

 ``--dest_cluster_file <CONNFILE>``
   Required.
-Path to the cluster file that should be used to connect to the FoundationDB cluster you want to use.
+Path to the cluster file that should be used to connect to the FoundationDB cluster you are restoring to.

 .. _restore-start: